camillehe1992/aws-terraform-examples/ecs-cluster-on-ec2/README.md

 Update `DESIRED_SIZE` in .env file if you want to change the desired EC2 instances count in ECS Cluster.
 We only launch one instance for demo purpose.

+Update network related variables in `tf_dev.tf` or `tf_prod.tf`.
+They should be the default VPC, Subnets and Security Group in the AWS account that you want to deploy resources.
+For `image_id`, it should be ECS optimaized AMI from public images.

 Setup local development and AWS credentials following [README](../README.md) before you can deploy AWS resources using below commands.

 ```bash